emaloney/MBToolbox/README.md

 ##### Graphics

 * *BitmapPixelPlane* - includes the `MBBitmapPixelPlane` class and related items
-* *ColorTools* - specifies the declarations within the `MBColorTools.h` file
 * *RoundedRectTools* - specifies the `MBRoundedRectTools` class
-* *MBToolbox-UIColor* - a `UIColor` class extension that adds several methods for getting information about and modifying colors
+* *MBToolbox-UIColor* (iOS only) - a `UIColor` class extension that adds several methods for getting information about and modifying colors
-* *ImageScaling-UIImage* - a `UIImage` class extension that adds methods for scaling images
+* *ImageScaling-UIImage* (iOS only) - a `UIImage` class extension that adds methods for scaling images
-* *SnapshotImage-UIView* - a `UIView` class extension that adds methods for acquiring image snapshots of a view's contents
+* *SnapshotImage-UIView* (iOS only) - a `UIView` class extension that adds methods for acquiring image snapshots of a view's contents

 ##### Message Digests